iPad and iPhone Remove Fake Virus/Adware Guide on Safari

 Believe it or not, most of the popup related fake virus get resolved by just following these simple step above.
 If you call the phone number, they would be asking for money or personal information(Such as Credit Card).
 If they are asking for credit card payment, 100% of the time they are trying to scam you.

 Please post a comment below with the website and phone number below, so other users know it is a scam.
 The list below are some site of fake Adware URL Site.
-(If your iPhone 7 Plus or iPad Air 2 is not Jailbreak, it is very hard to get a virus make sure no Chinese Character looking App is installed)
+(If your iPhone x or iPad Pro is not Jailbreak, it is very hard to get a virus make sure no Chinese Character looking App is installed)

 Watch this videos, if the virus popup message is still on Safari iPhone 7